datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 as simple as possible.
 It elaborates on

 #.
 How to implement a scalable, distributed data store so that data is
-   stored in a different place than where people work with it.
+   stored in a different place than where people work with it,
 #.
 How to configure the data store and general cluster setup for easy and
-   fast accessibility of data.
+   fast accessibility of data, and
 #.
 How to reduce technical complexities for users and encourage reproducible,
    version-controlled scientific workflows.